sasif/L1-homotopy/readme_v2.0.txt

-demo_dynamicX -- updates the solution for BPDN as the signal changes demo_dynamicSeq -- updates the signal as sequential measurements are added demo_rwtL1-- solves iterative reweighting for BPDN demo_dynamiCRWT -- iteratively updates weights in the L1-norm cost while estimating a time-varying signal demo_streamingLOT -- iteratively estimates a streaming signal using lapped orthogonal transform as the representation basis demo_streamingKF -- iteratively estimates a streaming signal that follows a linear dynamic model and more...
+demo_dynamicX -- updates the solution for BPDN as the signal changes demo_dynamicSeq -- updates the signal as sequential measurements are added demo_rwtL1-- solves iterative reweighting for BPDN demo_dynamicRWT -- iteratively updates weights in the L1-norm cost while estimating a time-varying signal demo_streamingLOT -- iteratively estimates a streaming signal using lapped orthogonal transform as the representation basis demo_KalmanRWT -- iteratively estimates a streaming signal that follows a linear dynamic model and more...

 l1homotopy_DS.m (a similar homotopy program for the Dantzig selector will be added to this package soon.)